aidangannon/cheetah/README.md

 ## Project Overview

-This backend service:
+This analytics platform:

-- Loads and validates metric definitions and associated SQL queries from JSON and CSV data sources.
+- Loads and validates dataset configurations and associated SQL statements from JSON and CSV data sources.
-- Maps metrics to SQL and executes queries against a PostgreSQL database using a **code-first** SQLAlchemy ORM approach.
+- Maps datasets to SQL and executes statements against a PostgreSQL database using a **code-first** SQLAlchemy ORM approach.
 - Manages database sessions explicitly using a **unit of work pattern** for clear transaction boundaries.
 - Caches complex aggregate query results with a **TTL-based memory cache** to optimize performance while avoiding memory bloat.
 - Applies **dependency injection** via the `punq` container to keep modules decoupled and testable.